azizkale/No-100/README.md

 - this is a small game which is played with numbers and  gamer should place the numbers to the boxes .
 - once gamer click any box at the beginning, the game starts and  the numbers came automatically as long as gamer touches the boxes.
--  rules applie after the first click.
+-  rules apply after the first click.
 Gamer can touch just available boxes.
 - The Rules are showed on the picture above.
 - Enjoy it!
 - https://azizkale.github.io/No100/